Home

 Pianist Willis Delony has also recorded New World a-Comin', on Centaur CRC 2468 (2000).

-12 Detroit Symphony Orchestra
+15 Detroit Symphony

 The Detroit Symphony Orchestra, led by Neeme Järvi, Conductor, has recorded three of Ellington's works for symphony orchestra on CDs released by the British label Chandos.
 Harlem, Suite from "The River" and Solitude are found on Chandos 9909 (2001).
 Suite from "The River" also appears on an earlier disc, Chandos 9154 (1993).
 Harlem is also found on Chandos 9226 (1993).
-Michael Fleming provides some background for Ellington's writing of Suite from "The River" in the liner notes of Chandos 9154:

 His son, Mercer Ellington, recalls that "the idea for The River had been kicking around for several years, ever since Stanley Dance had suggested an extended work depicting the natural course of a river".
 The elder Ellington composed the music for The River in 1970, during the same period of time when The New Orleans Suite was taking shape.
-At the premier of The River in 1971, with choreography by Alvin Ailey, the piece was announced as Seven Dances from a Work in Progress Entitled "The River".
-Ten movements were finished by then, but only seven of these were ever staged, in spite of Clive Barnes' praise of the score in "The New York Times" as "the most considerable piece from Mr. Ellington since his Black, Brown and Beige Suite".

 When I approached Luther about the project, I had little idea that I was, in fact, asking him to do what he and The Duke had discussed many years earlier but had never brought to fruition – an orchestral setting of his work with jazz soloists where the orchestra was a living organic equal partner rather than a magnificent back-up.
 The beauty and power of the arrangements exceeded our wildest dreams.